Roof Tanks

 Baseline

-- All roof tanks should be equipped with a high-water level alarm, monitoring panel, emergency overflow outlet, and sensors which maintain correct water level throughout the year.
+- All roof tanks should be equipped with a high-water level alarm, monitoring panel, emergency overflow outlet, emergency drain and sensors which maintain correct water level throughout the year.

 - Domestic Water Tanks